 On September 28, 2021, Blue Sky launched a 3,500 metre RC drilling program to expand and upgrade the Ivana Deposit.
-The program will include an estimated 260 shallow holes to test the potential expansion of the deposit to the west where the 2018 pit channel sampling program returned encouraging results, including up to 5,032 ppm U_3O8 & 323 ppm V_2O_5 over 1.7m at AGI-CAL26 (see Press Releases dated November 15, 2018 and April 29, 2019).
+The program was designed to include an estimated 260 shallow holes to test the potential expansion of the deposit to the west where the 2018 pit channel sampling program returned encouraging results, including up to 5,032 ppm $U_3O_8$ & 323 ppm $V_2O_5$ over 1.7m at AGI-CAL26 (see Press Releases dated November 15, 2018 and April 29, 2019).
 Pit sampling only tested to depths of less than three metres, so the near-surface mineralization in this area remains open at depth.
-In addition, the new drill program includes holes in areas of lower drill hole density at the margins of, and within, the Ivana deposit to aid in upgrades to the mineral resource estimate that will support the advanced engineering studies.
+In addition to testing the area to the west of Ivana, the new RC drill program includes holes in areas of lower drill hole density at the margins of, and within, the Ivana deposit to aid in upgrades to the mineral resource estimate that will support the advanced engineering studies.